dominiksalvet/asus-fan-control/README.md

 [![reuse compliant](https://reuse.software/badge/reuse-compliant.svg)](https://reuse.software/)
 [![standard-readme compliant](https://img.shields.io/badge/readme_style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-> Fan control program for ASUS devices running Linux.
+> Fan control for ASUS devices running Linux.

 In the default setup of some ASUS devices running Linux, the system fan is driven very aggressively.
 Even when the affected devices are not under any load, the fan keeps running quite loudly and it nearly never turns off.